为了使您在Abcam官网的浏览体验更顺畅，请使用最新版本的浏览器比如 Google Chrome

 |WB||Use a concentration of 5 µg/ml.
 Detects a band of approximately 120 kDa (predicted molecular weight: 92 kDa).

-Abcam recommends using 5% milk as the blocking agent, decreasing to 2% milk during primary and secondary incubation.
-Abcam welcomes customer feedback and would appreciate any comments regarding this product and the data presented above.
+We recommend using 5% milk in TBST as the blocking agent, decreasing to 2% milk in TBST during primary and secondary antibody incubation.

-Proteins were eluted by addition of 40µl SDS loading buffer and incubated for 10min at 70°C; 10µl of each sample was separated on a SDS PAGE gel, transferred to a nitrocellulose membrane, blocked with 5% BSA and probed with ab1.
+Proteins were eluted by addition of 40 µl SDS loading buffer and incubated for 10 minutes at 70°C; 10 µl of each sample was separated on a SDS PAGE gel, transferred to a nitrocellulose membrane, blocked with 5% BSA and probed with ab1.

 Secondary: Goat polyclonal to mouse IgG light chain specific (HRP) at 1:20,000 dilution.

-ab1 staining HIF-1-alpha in mouse liver tissue section by Immunohistochemistry (Frozen sections).
-Tissue samples were fixed with formaldehyde and permeablized with 0.2% Triton-X100 before blocking with 2% BSA for 30 minutes at 20°C. The sample was incubated with primary antibody (1/200) for 9 hours at 4°C. An Alexa Fluor®555-conjugated Goat polyclonal to mouse IgG was used as secondary antibody at 1/200 dilution.
+ab1 staining HIF-1 alpha in mouse liver tissue section by Immunohistochemistry (Frozen sections).
+Tissue samples were fixed with formaldehyde and permeabilized with 0.2% Triton-X100 before blocking with 2% BSA for 30 minutes at 20°C. The sample was incubated with primary antibody (1/200) for 9 hours at 4°C. An Alexa Fluor®555-conjugated Goat polyclonal to mouse IgG was used as secondary antibody at 1/200 dilution.
 DAPI was used to stain the cell nuclei (blue).

 Please note: All products are "FOR RESEARCH USE ONLY AND ARE NOT INTENDED FOR DIAGNOSTIC OR THERAPEUTIC USE"